Yield: 6 mocha muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 Egg: for binding and for moisture.

-Sour cream: for moisture and making sure the muffins stay tender.
+Kefir: for moisture and making sure the muffins stay tender, I used whole milk plain kefir.
 You can substitute in buttermilk or greek yogurt if needed.

 Light brown sugar: for the streusel.
 If you don’t have brown sugar, you can use granulated in the streusel!

-Powdered sugar: to make a simple vanilla glaze (optional).
+Powdered sugar: to make a simple espresso glaze.

 Like most baked goods, these muffins will definitely taste the best on the day that they are baked.
 They will last for up to 3 days stored in an airtight container at room temperature.

 Of course!
-Obviously they will not be small batch anymore but small batch isn’t always what we need!
 Simply double all of the ingredients in the recipe to make 12 delicious mocha muffins.
-However, I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.
+I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 Ovens vary and fluctuate in temperature.
 For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.